keyhan-azarjoo/Flutter-Red-WriteFile-To-ExternalMemory/README.md

 destination directory.

 The app uses the `permission_handler` plugin to request storage access on Android 10 and below.
-For Android 11 and later it relies on the `saf` package to request a directory using the Storage Access Framework.
+For Android 11 and later it relies on the `document_file_save_plus` package to request a directory using the Storage Access Framework.
 Grant permission when prompted so the app can write to removable drives.
 You can pick any file using the system file picker via **Select File**.
 The **Select Output** button now opens the system directory picker so you can